/

 Step 7: Set your Key Performance Indicators (KPIs)

-How to gauge employee engagement: Review attendance at meetings, participation in surveys, or activity on internal social platforms.
+Employee engagement: Track attendance at meetings, participation in surveys, and activity on internal platforms.

 Looking to get employee opinions on the quality of your internal communication?
 Use feedback forms for employee experience, look at the comment sections on internal platforms, or have your internal communicators open meeting discussions.